Natural life-like images

 High

-dynamic range is the initial step in this video
+dynamic range is the initial step in the

 dictates the decode format required by the final pipeline